JLC-group-project/part-a/readme.md

 ## R1

 #### Purpose
-The purpose of this web application is to enable users to order online using their smartphone or whatever device they are using.
-The end user will have an option of paying using their credit card.
-Since covid 19 our society has become more online oriented, there is now a more need for an online ordering system like the one we are creating.
+The purpose of this web application is to enable end-users to order online on their desktops or smart devices and allow them to make purchases with an online payment system.
+Due to Covid-19, society has adapted our day-to-day activities to be more online-oriented, and therefore there is a bigger emphasis on web applications to have an online ordering system.

-Furthermore, this app will support admin functions.
-The store owner or admin staff can use this app to create, update, delete or edit their menu.
-Nowadays people like to see what they are ordering first, so this app supports image uploads.
-As an admin, you can also view the order history, print out receipts and more.
+This app gives store owners administrative functionality to create, edit, or delete menu items for their menu.
+Furthermore, they can also view the current orders, the history of all orders and print receipts.
+Customers usually would like to see what their product would look like before ordering and therefore this app also supports image uploading.

 #### Functionality / features
 - View the menu